buildbot/buildbot/master/docs/relnotes/index.rst

 - Fix crash when reconfiguring changed workers that have new builders assigned to them (:issue:`4757`, :issue:`5027`).
 - DockerLatentWorker: Allow to bind the same volume twice into a worker's container, Buildbot now requires 'docker-py' (nowadays 'docker') version 1.2.3+ from 2015.
-- IRC bot can have authz configured to create or stop builds (#2957).
+- IRC bot can have authz configured to create or stop builds (:issue:`2957`).
+- Fix javascript exception with grid view tag filtering (:issue:`4801`)

 Improved Documentation
 ----------------------